team-mayes/atesa/docs/the_config_file.rst

 	* A version of Amber that supports umbrella sampling is not available; or

 	* The desired reaction coordinate contains unusual CV types.
 The supported CV types are: distances, angles, dihedrals, and differences of distances.
-ATESA's automatically generated CVs are only ever of the first three types.
+ATESA's automatically generated CVs are only ever of these types.

 Umbrella Sampling can be called in ATESA through the main executable using the following settings (in addition to the :ref:`CoreSettings` above):